commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 The following are required only for Installment-Type Payment Methods (mainly Klarna):

- * If the fields `dateOfBirth` (type Date) and `vatId` (type String) respectively are set as custom object on the Cart / Order and have the right type they are used and take precedence over the Fields on the Customer Object
- * If `birthday` is set in Payment custom field - this value overrides value from CT Customer above.
+ * If `birthday` is set in Payment custom field - this value overrides value from CTP Customer field.
  * `gender`: custom field in Payment.
  * `ip`: custom field in Payment.